The Higgs boson as a self-similar system: Towards a new solution to the hierarchy problem: Correlation function

-\textit{Correlation function.---} We now investigate the two-point correlation function of the Higgs, in accordance with the aforementioned considerations, for the interacting theory, $\langle \Omega|\phi(x)\phi(y)|\Omega\rangle $.
-Using a complete set of intermediate states at the scale level $n$
+We now investigate the two-point correlation function of the Higgs, in accordance with the aforementioned considerations, for the interacting theory, $\langle \Omega|\phi(x)\phi(y)|\Omega\rangle $.
+Using a complete set of intermediate states at some scale level,

 the two-point function for $ x^0>y^0 $ can be written as